jongeuni/joungeun/README.md

 </div>

 Thank you for taking an interest in me and reading this.
 I hope happiness lingers around you.
-Oh, and one more thing.
-I'm actually not very good at English.
-I wrote this little by little, as best as I could, and asked GPT to correct the grammatically incorrect parts.
-So if this feels a little awkward to you, that's probably why.
-But anyway, I wanted to let you know that I wrote the first draft myself.

 ***Thank you.***